VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

   Such gaps may appear because `vmagent` cannot keep up with sending the collected data to remote storage.
 Therefore it starts dropping the buffered data if the on-disk buffer size exceeds `-remoteWrite.maxDiskUsagePerURL`.

+* `vmagent` drops data blocks if remote storage replies with `400 Bad Request` and `409 Conflict` HTTP responses.
+The number of dropped blocks can be monitored via `vmagent_remotewrite_packets_dropped_total` metric exported at [/metrics page](#monitoring).

+* Use `-remoteWrite.queues=1` when `-remoteWrite.url` points to remote storage, which doesn't accept out-of-order samples (aka data backfilling).
+Such storage systems include Prometheus, Cortex and Thanos.

 * `vmagent` buffers scraped data at the `-remoteWrite.tmpDataPath` directory until it is sent to `-remoteWrite.url`.
   The directory can grow large when remote storage is unavailable for extended periods of time and if `-remoteWrite.maxDiskUsagePerURL` isn't set.
   If you don't want to send all the data from the directory to remote storage then simply stop `vmagent` and delete the directory.